imyourmanzi/AMQP.0-9-1/README.md

-# AMQP.0-9-1
+# AMQP 0-9-1

-A description of this package.
+An implementation of the AMQP 0-9-1 specification (similar to RabbitMQ).